 - Aditionally, we provided goal-based navigation that helped users complete tasks and achieve their desired outcomes.

 - Lastly, we demonstrated ROI by surfacing the value that had been previously hidden in the product.

 The three dashboard designs

-This first dashboard we created was the one that sales reps use.
+This first dashboard we created was the one that sales representatives use.
 It shows all of the data they need to see in order to manage their pipeline, drive sales and hit targets.
-Each of these widgets were carefully considered with the purpose of motivating sales reps and supporting them in achieving their goals.
+Each of these widgets was carefully considered with the purpose of motivating sales reps and supporting them in achieving their goals.

 The second dashboard is designed for the sales manager.
 This enables them to gain a quick overview of revenues, pipelines and sales performance throughout the business.
 Sales managers can now easily track performance against forecasts, observe won and lost deal ratios and even see how individuals in the team are performing.